Itch.io: Library

 Itch.io's store largely contains small and experimental indie games.
-Other products, such as books, music, and assets, can be uploaded to Itch.io; the product descriptor can be changed to anything.
-There has been a trend of low poly and pixelated horror games on the platform.
+Other products, such as books, music, and assets, can be uploaded to Itch.io for any purpose; the product descriptor can be changed to anything.
+There has been a trend of low poly and pixelated horror games on the platform, usually to emulate the visuals of outdated video game consoles such as the PlayStation.

 Most Itch.io games are not well-known.
-A review of Itch.io by PC Mag's Jordan Miner praised its library of more unique and artistic indie games, but conceded it catered to a more specific, "indie-centric" audience.
+A review of Itch.io by PC Mags Jordan Miner praised its library of more unique and artistic indie games, but conceded it catered to a more specific, "indie-centric" audience.